google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E03-Adopting-the-native-language-of-the-web.md

 take aways, solutions to workflows, tools & discussions on everyday struggles.

-This week Mustafa speaks to Ade Oshineye, a Developer Advocate on the Google Developer Relations Team, about how the incorrect us of design language has influenced us to adopt the UX practices of the native app world when the web should aspire to create a native language of its own.
+This week Mustafa speaks to Ade Oshineye, a Developer Advocate on the Google Developer Relations Team, about how the incorrect use of design language has influenced us to adopt the UX practices of the native app world when the web should aspire to create a native language of its own.